9 Days London Itinerary on and off the Beaten Path

 With opulent Christmas decorations and bars that look like jewelry stores, we are entering the Belgrave neighborhood, which, together with the adjacent Chelsea, is the richest area in London.

-London Itinerary – Day 5 Highgate Cemetery tour
+London Itinerary – Day 5: Highgate Cemetery tour

 And it was indeed.
-We got out of the tube in Archway and walked up the hill, looking around this lovely quiet neighborhood.
-I could live there indeed.
+We got out of the tube in Archway and walked up the hill, looking around this lovely, quiet neighborhood.
+I could live there, indeed.

 We walk for another 10 minutes through a carpet of yellow, brownish, and greenish leaves fallen from the trees.

 They made London particularly appealing.
-Although I thought a rainy or foggy day would have been more appropriate for a cemetery visit, I enjoyed the warm sun, and the sunbeams were suddenly enlightening the old precious marble graves as if pointing us in the direction of where to look.
+Although I thought a rainy or foggy day would have been more appropriate for a cemetery visit, I enjoyed the warm sun, and the sunbeams were suddenly enlightening the old, precious marble graves as if pointing us in the direction of where to look.

-He entertained us with his witty English humor while narrating intriguing stories of some of the people that made history in Great Britain and are now buried in the cemetery.
+He entertained us with his witty English humor while narrating intriguing stories of some of the people who made history in Great Britain and are now buried in the cemetery.
 I could have listened to him all day.

 The tour lasted only 70 minutes instead, enough time to walk around the graveyard’s west wing and appreciate its history.